Testing for COVID-19

 Anyone with symptoms should get tested, stay away from others and follow the instructions on how to isolate.
 If you think you have been exposed to COVID-19 you should follow the instructions on how to quarantine for 14 days after exposure to prevent further transmission.
-If you’d like to receive text messages with information about support available during isolation and/or quarantine, report your symptoms to CDPHE’s symptom tracker.
+If you’d like to receive text messages with information about support available during isolation and/or quarantine, report your symptoms to Colorado COVID Symptom Support tool.

 In general, you do not need a test if you do not have symptoms.
 If you think you have been exposed, limit your contact with other people for 14 days after your exposure.
 However, if you work in a care facility, work at a facility with an outbreak, or you have been in close contact with someone who has been diagnosed with COVID-19, it may be advisable to get a test even if you don’t have symptoms.
 You should wait at about seven days after the date you think you were exposed before getting tested, unless you develop symptoms.

 - Testing immediately after exposure isn’t helpful because it may be too early in the incubation period and there isn’t enough viral material for the test to detect.

 - While it’s a good idea to wait at about seven days to be tested after the date of exposure, some people may not become ill for up to 14 days.
 For that reason, people who believe they have been exposed to COVID-19 should minimize their contact with others for 14 days from the date of their exposure, even if they test negative before the full two weeks have passed.